ideoforms/isobar/README.md

     PStutter            - Play each note of <pattern> <count> times.
     PSubsequence        - Returns a finite subsequence of an input pattern.
     PReverse            - Reverses a finite sequence.
-    PDelay              - Outputs the next value of patternA after patternB ticks PReset              - Resets <pattern> each time it receives a zero-crossing from PCounter            - Increments a counter by 1 for each zero-crossing in <trigger>.
+    PReset              - Resets <pattern> each time it receives a zero-crossing from PCounter            - Increments a counter by 1 for each zero-crossing in <trigger>.
     PCollapse           - Skip over any rests in <input>